gavinws18/CPEG499-Image_ML/README.md

 -io
 -picamera

+It is recommended to use the default mode as some of the other modes still have some bugs to work out.
+Block Text and Single line mode work fairly well however.

 How to use the program:

-Upon starting the program you are first presented with a row of target languages.
+Upon starting the program you are presented with 5 different modes: Default, Block Text, Single Line, Single Word, and Column Text.
+These different modes all use a different page segmentation mode.
+Default works well with a variety of text while the other modes are more specific to those forms of text.
+After choosing a mode you will be give a choice of target languages in the top row.
 If the target language is latin based, choose the "latin based" option.
 Otherwise select the language you are targeting.
 After selecting a target language you will then select a destination language below.
 This is the language the input will be translated to.